ExpliCa: Evaluating Explicit Causal Reasoning in Large Language Models: Related Work

 To overcome this limitation, ExpliCa has chosen a more controlled approach to causality evaluation by conducting a pairwise analysis of events, each expressed by a single sentence.
 The same strategy has been adopted in the COPA dataset \cite{roemmele2011choice}, where causality detection is framed as a task where the system must choose the most plausible alternative between two options.
 Similarly, e-CARE (Explainable Causal Reasoning, \citealt{du2022care}) includes over $21,000$ multiple-choice questions focused on causal reasoning, accompanied by conceptual explanations that clarify the underlying causal logic of each question.
 While these two datasets present instances of implicit causality, the BIG-Bench (Beyond the Imitation Game, \citealt{srivastava2022beyond}) initiative also models explicit causal reasoning.
 In this framework, the system must select the most plausible causal relationship between \emph{A because B} and \emph{B because A}.
-Similarly, in ExpliCa pairs of sentences from e-CARE and BIG-bench are joined in \textbf{both directions using temporal and causal connectives}.
-For example, the dataset contains both \emph{$A$ precedes/causes $B$} and \emph{$B$ precedes/causes $A$}.
+Similarly, in ExpliCa pairs of sentences from e-CARE and BIG-bench are joined in both directions ($A>B$; $B>A$), but using both temporal and causal connectives.
 This allows us to carefully analyze the models' ability to discriminate between the related and yet very different relations of temporal precedence and causality.
 Furthermore, other linguistic cues, such as anaphoric references, have been removed.
 This design ensures that models are unlikely to rely on surface features, preventing the correct interpretation of causal markers from being inferred simply from the syntactic context.